-Focus area and IDP No Strategic Objective New 5 year Target Annual Goals 2017/18 2018/19 2019/20 2020/21 2021/22 Replacement of 2 x LDV's & Purchase of 2 x LDV's Purchase 2 x LDV's Replace 1 x LDV Replace 1 x LDV OFFICE SPACE BDS12 To provide office space and parking by building new Construction of parking facilities in Ward 14 Lady Grey Construction completion.
-Corporate Services OFFICE S offices and renovating existing buildings Renovation of Barkly East Town Hall Renovation of 2 nd Floor Offices Renovations to Kwezi Node Appoint PSP for BE Advertise for contractor for LG Appoint PSP and complete construction Construction commence for BE Construction for LG Construction completion for BE Completion for LG SINESSES BSD 13 To ensure that all businesses operating in the Municipality have licences Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Community Services LICENSING OF BUSINESSES BSD 13 and are operating according to legislation by 2022 Demarcation of informal trading areas in Sterkspruit by 30 June 2018 Demarcation of informal trading areas in Sterkspruit by 30 June 2019 -

-Focus area and IDP No Strategic Objective New 5 year Target Annual Goals 2017/18 2018/19 2019/20 2020/21 2021/22 PRE-SCHOOLS BSD 14 To construct pre-schools in accordance of a Municipal conducted Audit on usage and maintenance of facilities Municipal Audit on pre-schools conducted Undertake municipal audit Community Services
+Focus area and IDP No Strategic Objective New 5-year Target Annual Goals Responsible Department 2017/18 2018/19 2019/20 2020/21 2021/22 building new offices and renovating Reports on Implementation of annual maintenance plan Reports on Implementation of annual maintenance plan annual maintenance plan Technical Services existing buildings Renovation of 2 nd Floor Offices in LG ISINESSES BSD To ensure that all businesses operating in the Municipality have licences and are Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Annual audit of businesses in urban areas by 30 June Community Services ICENSING OF BU operating according to legislation by 2022 Demarcation of informal trading areas in Sterkspruit by 30 June 2020 Demarcation of informal trading areas in Sterkspruit by 30 June 2020 PRE-SCHOOLS BSD 14 LICENSING OF BUSINESSES BSD 13 To construct pre- schools in accordance of a Municipal conducted Audit on usage and maintenance of facilities Municipal Audit on pre-schools conducted Undertake municipal audit (done but need upgrading) Community Services

-Focus area Strategic E veer Terret Annual Goals Responsible and IDP No Objective 5 year Target 2017-18 2018-19 2019-20 2020-21 2021-2022 Responsible Department D & TPS D &TPS KPA 2: LOCAL ECONOMIC DEVELOPMENT TOURISM LED 01 To promote responsible tourism, arts and heritage through continued support to local initiatives 1 Reviewed and implemented tourism plan Reviewed tourism plan by 30 June 2018 Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure D & TPS To promote and attract No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP D &TPS LED 02 development in the local economy through 1 Reviewed and implemented LED strategy Reviewed LED strategy plan by 30 June 2018 4 meetings with LED structures implementation of the LED strategy Quarterly reporting on 30 % of all infrastructure projects to go to SMMES through sub contractors & buying of products Finance
+Focus area Strategic E Annual Goals Responsible and IDP No Objective 5-year Target 2017-18 2018-19 2019-20 2020-21 2021-2022 Department H (PA 2: LOCAL ECONOMIC DE VELOPMENT TOURISM LED 01 To promote responsible tourism, arts and heritage through continued support to local initiatives 1 Reviewed and implemented tourism plan Reviewed tourism plan by 30 June 2018 Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure Signage of tourism sites, marketing, support of local events and improving tourism infrastructure D & TPS To promote and No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP No of jobs created through the LED iniatives including capital projects (250) i.e. EPWP & CWP D &TPS LED 02 attract development in the local economy 1 Reviewed and implemented LED Reviewed LED strategy plan by 30 4 meetings with LED structures 3 through implementation of the LED strategy ' strategy June 2018 Quarterly reporting on 30 % of all infrastructure projects to go to SMMES through sub contractors & buying of products Quarterly reporting on 30 % of all infrastructure projects to go to SMMES through sub contractors & buying of products Quarterly reporting on 30 % of all infrastructure projects to go to SMMES through sub contractors & buying of products Quarterly reporting on 30 % of all infrastructure projects to go to SMMES through sub contractors & buying of products All